- Related links

-Composting rules and regulations
+Composting rules and regulations in Wisconsin

 Wisconsin’s composting rules are minimal, including basic operating and location requirements to prevent composting from becoming a nuisance to neighbors, and to ensure nutrients are not released to groundwater or nearby lakes and streams.
 The new rules require most compost sites to turn the piles or windrows and to measure their temperature.
 Anyone managing a compost site, no matter what the size, should operate in a nuisance-free and environmentally sound manner.

 The DNR regulates sites that compost yard materials or food scraps if the facilities have more than 50 cubic yards of material on-site at any time.
 For more details, see the sections below.
 Households, neighborhoods, community gardens and businesses do not need DNR approval for composting yard materials, vegetable food scraps and manure, as long as the site has less than 50 cubic yards of compost at any time.
 Check with your community to find out if any local regulations apply.

 Wisconsin's compost rule, s.
 NR 502.12, Wis.
 Adm.
 Code, has been modified and the changes took effect June 1, 2012.
 T If you have questions about the changes, please contact Brad Wolbert (608-264-6286) or Jack Connelly (608-267-7574).